Arterial blood sampling

 Introduction

 In the isolated environment of ocean-going vessels, access to precise medical information is crucial for diagnosing and treating critically ill patients.
 One of the most valuable tests for assessing a patient’s condition is arterial blood gas (ABG) analysis.
 This test provides critical data on oxygenation, ventilation, and acid-base balance in the body.
-To perform this test, a sample of arterial blood must be collected, which requires specialized skills.
-For this reason, arterial blood sampling is an essential part of the curriculum at the School of Maritime Medics.
+To perform this test, medics must collect a sample of arterial blood, which requires specialized skills.
+Therefore, arterial blood sampling is an essential part of the curriculum at the School of Maritime Medics.

 The Importance of Arterial Blood Gas Analysis